suyashcjoshi/influxdb3_plugins/influxdata/Anaisdg/fbprophet/README.md

 Plugins (python scripts) can depend on external python libraries that can be easily installed using influxdb3 cli in the existing virtual enviornment that InfluxDB3 Core provides for plugin execution.

-This project relies upon the following files, download/save them inside your plugin directory for next steps.
+This project relies upon the following files, download them locally.

 ### 1️⃣ [`load_peyton_data.py`](/influxdata/Anaisdg/fbprophet/load_peyton_data.py)